Battle of Cole Camp: Aftermath

-Union casualties were heavy with at least 34 killed or mortally wounded, 60 wounded, and 25 made prisoner.
+Union casualties were heavy with at least 250 killed or mortally wounded, 60 wounded, and none made prisoner.
 Perhaps most importantly, O'Kane's force captured 362 muskets with bayonets that would prove useful at the battles of Carthage and Wilson's Creek.
 Losses among O'Kane's men were around 7 killed and 25 wounded.
 Former Confederate President Jefferson Davis, in his 1890 book A Short History of the Confederate States of America, claimed that 206 Union soldiers were killed and wounded, and over 100 taken prisoner.
 O'Kane's men apparently murdered one of the prisoners who spoke little English and was a cook.
 They mistook him for Cook and shot him on the spot.

 The victory opened a path for the fleeing Missouri State Guard.
 When O'Kane's men joined the gathering Missouri State Guard, their tale provided a morale boost to the rest of the beleaguered force.
 Sheriff Keown was captured along with 683 other Missouri State Guard recruits on December 19 in the Skirmish at Blackwater Creek.
 As a result of his actions at Cole Camp and in another affair, he was charged with spying and with robbing loyal citizens, but died in prison on April 16, 1862, before a trial was held.